pwfisher/dotfiles/README.md

 In Terminal preferences > Tab, uncheck all title options.

-You'll need to add `.hushlogin` to your `.gitignore` files.
-Maybe this isn't worth it?

 # Features

 - Terminal title
 - nvm autoload
 - node space fix
-- hushlogin
 - oh-my-zsh
 - zsh-command-time